AlderLake/integ-26fd9a335/README.md

 quote etf && quote -all=true -outfile=etf.csv -infile=etf.txt

 # download hourly data for all Bittrex BTC markets all in one file
-quote bittrex-btc && quote -so
+quote bittrex-btc && quote -source=bittrex -all=true -period=1h -out